FOR COURSE INFORMATION AND SYLLABI, PLEASE SCROLL TO THE BOTTOM OF THIS PAGE.

 Her writing has also appeared in Isis, The New York Times, American Heritage of Invention and Technology, and Mountain Man Dance Moves: The McSweeney’s Book of Lists (Vintage, 2006).

-Radio Features Available Online
+Radio and TV Features Available Online

 “Sound Reasoning” segment: On the Media, host Bob Garfield, WNYC/NPR (30 May 2008).

 “A History of Early Sounds in the Movies,” produced by Ben Shapiro, All Things Considered, NPR (29 May 2007).

 Excerpt from "Sound" episode, How We Got To Now with Steven Johnson, PBS (27 Oct 2014).
 Apologies for the commercial that precedes the video...

 Click on a course title for most recent .pdf version of syllabus.

 AMS/HIS 399 will next be taught in Spring 2016.